 Assistive technology: The library offers a range of assistive technology to enable all students to use our resources, see the Assistive Technology page.
-In addition many library ebooks and your Kortexts have features such as zoom and read aloud built in.
+In addition our library ebooks and your Kortexts have features such as zoom and read aloud built in.
+There is more detail on accessibility of ebooks and Kortexts in our Library Guide: Support for students with a disability or a health condition.

 Sensus Access: This is free to use software which converts text to speech e.g. MP3 format.
 It can also be used to improve difficult to read materials.
 To use this see the Sensus Access page